Do you have feedback about a Canvas feature? We love to hear your thoughts!

 Admins can learn more about support options in How can I manage support tickets for my institution?

 Canvas features are built using product research and user testing to benefit the greatest amount of users.
 But we do recognize that some of you may have feature recommendations based on personal preference and workflow.
-For the product team, feature recommendations are called feature ideas, which are managed in our Ideas space.
+For the product team, feature recommendations are called feature ideas, which are managed in our Idea Conversations.

 Feature ideas require more product and engineering review than can be given during the short beta period, so they are generally considered after the feature has been released to production.
 Production availability also allows our product team to review how the feature is actually being used by customers and how it has been received.
 Learn more about the Feature Idea process.